cahya-wirawan/text-classification/README.md

 # Text Classification
+The development this repository has been moved to [OpenTC](https://github.com/cahya-wirawan/opentc "Open Text Classification"), where it becomes a python package.

 This is a text classification engine using several algorithms in machine learning.
 Following algorithms will be
 supported:
 - Naive Bayes (Scikit-learn)